-Today’s Wonder of the Day was inspired by Tim from , .
+Today’s Wonder of the Day was inspired by Tim.
 Tim Wonders, “How does a lunar eclipse work” Thanks for WONDERing with us, Tim!

 With today's modern technology, we're able to know more than ever before about our world and what lies beyond in our solar system and the larger universe.
 Advances in the field of astronomy allow scientists to keep us updated on exactly when various celestial events take place.

 For example, have you ever seen news reports about upcoming unique events, such as shooting stars and full Moons?
+On August 21, 2017, a total solar eclipse was visible across much of the United States in a way that hasn't happened since 1918!
 Even 100 years ago such events would have occurred without most people knowing about them.